 Silvano Temba

 Silvano comes from the Dodoma region in Central Tanzania and has been with us since 2014.
-He’s most definitely a “people person” and as such, it is fitting that he should be responsible for the first impression that our passengers have of Serengeti Balloon Safaris.
-He’s very sensitive to the variety of nationalities, ages and backgrounds of the people that fly with us and conscientiously ensures that they are well briefed and that after their flight we find out how their experience has been.
+His star shone brightly and he was promoted to Operations Manager in 2022.
+He’s most definitely a “people person” and as such, it is fitting that he should be responsible to lead the field team in Serengeti, Ruaha and Tarangire.
+He’s very sensitive to the variety of nationalities, ages and backgrounds of the guests that fly with us and conscientiously ensures that they are well briefed and that after their flight we find out how their experience has been.
 It’s a vital part of ensuring we continue to offer the best possible service and Silvano is just the man for the job.
 He sees some funny things in the course of his duties, amongst which was a warthog who decided to chase some lions who had been pestering him.
 Unfortunately that didn’t end well though so we wouldn’t advise anyone else to try it.
-Silvano likens the SBS team to the highly cooperative and hardworking termites and is a proud member of the colony!
+Silvano likens the SBS team to the highly cooperative and hardworking termites and is a proud leader of the colony!

 Our balloons